37 Things to Know About H.R. 1, 'For the People Act'

 - Preventing states from purging ineligible voters from rolls: One section of the bill is called the “Stop Automatically Voiding Eligible Voters Off Their Enlisted Rolls in States Act,” whose acronym is the “SAVE VOTERS Act.”
 It restricts the criteria that states may use to strike voters from the roll, and requires that voters and the public be notified first.
 The bill also makes it more difficult for states to remove voters from the rolls through “cross-check” with other states unless they have extensive information corroborating the voter’s identity.
 It also restricts “third parties” from challenging voters’ eligibility unless they have “personal knowledge” of ineligibility — and punishes challenges with up to one year in prison for each violation.
 The U.S. Postal Service is also required to remind people who fill out a “hard copy change of address form” to update their voter registration.

-- Registration for minors (under 18): States must register citizens to vote, voluntarily or automatically, as long as they are over 16.
-Automatic voter registration will apply to students who register for courses at college.
+- Registration for minors (under 18): States must register citizens to vote, voluntarily or automatically, as long as they are over 16 (even though they cannot vote yet).
+Automatic registration will apply to students who register for courses at college.
 The bill provides funds for “States to carry out a plan to increase the involvement of individuals under 18 years of age in public election activities in the State.”
-High schools are required to provide voter registration information to students before graduation.
+High schools are also required to provide voter registration information to students before graduation.

 - Prohibiting the publication of misleading information: The bill makes it a federal crime to “communicate or cause to be communicated information” that is knowingly false about an election, and designed to discourage voting, within 60 days of and election.
 The sentence: up to five years.
 The bill also makes it a crime to claim a false political endorsement.